Click to ToggleParticipate in our raffle!

 A Short Bio of the...Author?

 =ll=The author of this blog currently resides in the rather dry, bare, sandy climate of the southwest United States.
-He is a graduate student and Teaching Associate at his university, currently working toward a Ph.D. in Rhetoric, Composition, and Linguistics.
+He is a graduate student and teaching associate at his university, currently working toward a Ph.D. in Rhetoric, Composition, and Linguistics.

 His primary interests include such -ologies as mythology, philology, etymology, syntax, and phonology, along with a healthy passion for historical linguistics binding all these bewildering fields together.
 Some less academic hobbies include reading classical literature and mythology, high and epic fantasy, science fiction, and the occasional Tolkien biography, as well as attempting (and mostly failing) to write fiction modeled after these genres.
-His taste in music ranges from classical arrangements to modern film scores (especially when there is not much difference between the two).

 In addition to these things, he also harbors the deep-set enjoyment of the Bionicle sets and storyline essential to any hapless LEGO geek who has made the decision to become a member of the BZPower community.
 Without it, he obviously wouldn't be here writing this, and you wouldn't be reading it.
 This fact is, in part, what inspired his lasting interest in the art of pixeling, a skill that he apparently isn't all that bad at, although you might never know it, seeing as his severe lack of motivation and excess of procrastination usually prevents him from producing anything much at all.